carineang/tp/docs/DeveloperGuide.md

 #### Planned:
 The client contact will still be selected even though a new command is called.
 In addition, users can have the option to select or unselect the client contact.

-The application should provide more informative and specific error messages that contain the reason for failing to delete contact(s), such as when the number of unique indexes to be deleted exceeds 100 (e.g., "Maximum number of contacts exceeded").

-It should also display relevant error messages when the indexes specified in the format do not comply with the constraints specified in the user guide for their respective formats.
-For example, displaying that the start and end index of a ranged-delete is out-of-order when `START_INDEX` is greater than `END_INDEX`, or displaying which specified index was invalid if multiple indexes are provided.